An experienced florist doesn't usually require a gridded vase, but it does help an inexperienced designer to get the flowers to stay in place.

-A greenery grid is often taught as the method for securing your flowers in the face.
+A greenery grid is usually the normal method for securing your flowers in the vase.
 My biggest objection with this is that I like my water to be crystal clear when finished - not contaminated with bits of greenery being forced below the water line.

 A clear grid made with narrow clear tape is a quick way to START designing with the flowers first - and inserting your greenery last.